 Alabama Payroll Services

 There is no state-mandated minimum wage law in Alabama.
-Alabama follows the federal minimum wage standard of $7.25 per hour.
-Alabama does not mandate overtime pay.
+Covered employers in Alabama subject to the Fair Labor Standards Act must follow the federal minimum wage standard of $7.25 per hour.

 Taxable Wage Base ($000s): 8,000

 Alabama Income Tax Withholding